jkovacic/FreeRTOS-GCC-ARM926ejs/README.md

 ## TODO

-- Assembler should be fixed for correct input data/functions.
-   - Fix -flto to be added correctly.
 - Add more hardware support within qemu possibilities.
 - Add more demo/test code.
 - Timer functions could be inlined?